Investigating ECG Diagnosis with Ambiguous Labels using Partial Label Learning: Introduction

-In this paper, for the first time, we adapt several state-of-the-art PLL methods that have been originally developed for image classification, to the task of cardiac diagnosis using ECG signals.
-To evaluate these methods under realistic clinical conditions, we construct a comprehensive benchmark based on the PTB-XL \cite{Wagner2020} and Chapman \cite{Zheng2020} datasets by introducing controlled ambiguity into the label space.
-Specifically, we simulate six distinct strategies to reflect real-world diagnostic ambiguity commonly encountered in medical prediction tasks.
-These strategies are broadly categorized into three groups: \textit{Random}, \textit{Class-Level} (i.e., Treatment Similarity, Disease Taxonomy Structure, Cardiologist Driven Similarity), and \textit{Instance-Level} (i.e., Model and Cardiologist Driven Similarity).
-The Class-Level strategies introduce ambiguity based on inter-class similarities (e.g., clinically related conditions), while Instance-Level strategies generate ambiguity by leveraging features of the ECG signal that suggest borderline or uncertain cases.
-This benchmark enables a systematic and fair comparison of PLL techniques in the context of ECG diagnosis.
+In this paper, for the first time, we adapt several state-of-the-art PLL methods, originally developed for image classification, to the task of cardiac diagnosis from ECG signals.
+We also design a comprehensive setup to evaluate them under both real-world and synthetically generated diagnostic ambiguity.
+First, to study PLL methods under real-world ambiguity, we use annotation disagreements among multiple clinicians in the CODE Test dataset, which, to the best of our knowledge, is the only dataset that systematically records multiple annotations per ECG sample.
+This provides a rare opportunity to evaluate learning methods under real clinical diagnostic ambiguity.
+Next, to further evaluate these methods in controlled settings, we follow the PLL literature and introduce synthetic ambiguity into the PTB-XL and Chapman datasets using six clinically motivated candidate-label generation strategies, broadly categorized into three groups: \textit{Random}, \textit{Class-Level} (i.e., Treatment Similarity, Disease Taxonomy Structure, and Cardiologist-Driven Similarity), and \textit{Instance-Level} (i.e., Model-Driven and Cardiologist-Driven Similarity).
+The Class-Level strategies introduce ambiguity based on inter-class similarities (e.g., clinically related conditions), while the Instance-Level strategies generate ambiguity by leveraging ECG characteristics.
+Together, these controlled experiments extend the primary clinical findings, enabling us to isolate the effect of ambiguity type and level under known conditions.

-Our contributions in this paper are summarized as follows.
-(1) We introduce PLL to the domain of ECG diagnosis, addressing the challenge of ambiguous labels.
-To the best of our knowledge, this is the first work to systematically explore PLL for ECG.
-(2) We adapt and evaluate nine PLL algorithms for the task of ECG classification, providing a comprehensive empirical study on their performance and robustness under varying levels of label ambiguity.
-(3) We propose and implement six candidate label generation strategies to simulate real-world diagnostic ambiguity in two real-world public datasets, namely PTB-XL and Chapman.
-(4) To contribute to the area and enable fast reproducibility, we will release our code upon publication.
+Our contributions in this paper are summarized as follows. \textbf{(1)} We introduce PLL to the domain of ECG diagnosis, addressing the challenge of ambiguous labels.
+To the best of our knowledge, this is the first work to systematically explore PLL for ECG. \textbf{(2)} We adapt and compare nine state-of-the-art PLL methods for multi-label ECG classification, analyzing their effectiveness under real clinical label ambiguity, using multi-annotator disagreement from the CODE Test dataset. \textbf{(3)} We extend the study with controlled synthetic ambiguity on PTB-XL and Chapman datasets to systematically analyze robustness across ambiguity types and levels. \textbf{(4)} To contribute to the area and enable fast reproducibility, we will release our code upon publication.